KilianKegel/FatherlessAmerica/README.md

 If this book could be distilled into one sentence, it would be this:
 **A good society celebrates the ideal of the man who puts his family first.**
-Because our society is now lurching in the opposite direction, I see the Good Family Man as the principal casualty of today’s weakening father hood script.
+Because our society is now lurching in the opposite direction, I see the Good Family Man as the principal casualty of today's weakening father hood script.
 And because I cannot imagine a good society without him, I offer him as the protagonist in the stronger script that I believe is both necessary and possible.